1991 Ford F-250 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1991 Ford F-250
+A guide to repairs, service, and maintenance costs for your 1991 Ford F-250

 A ticking noise may develop from the engine due to a warped exhaust manifold.
 Damaged exhaust manifolds will require replacement to correct this issue.

 The tachometer sensor may fail; if the tachometer needle jumps around and the transmission has harsh shifts or does not upshift, this sensor should be checked.
 This sensor is mounted in a cover at the front of the motor.

 The engine oil pan gasket can develop a leak.
 Leaking oil may accumulate on the exhaust system resulting in a burning smell.
 Replacing the gasket should correct this leak.